 Recent Project Examples

-Bob Dooling's Résumé / (HTML format)
+Bob Dooling's Résumé (pdf)

-Bob is a Certified Ethical Hacker (CEH), a Certified Information Systems Security Professional (CISSP), and has obtained GIAC (SANS) certifications related to auditing, firewall analysis, web application and wireless network penetration testing, incident handling, and digital forensics.
+Bob is a Certified Ethical Hacker (CEH), a Certified Information Systems Security Professional (CISSP), Open Group FAIR-certified, and has obtained GIAC (SANS) certifications related to auditing, firewall analysis, web application and wireless network penetration testing, incident handling, and digital forensics.
 He is also a member of the GIAC Advisory Board, and has written papers on email encryption, firewall auditing, and wireless network analysis.
 Bob holds a BBA in Computer Information Systems and Finance from James Madison University.